OffcierCia/Crypto-OpSec-SelfGuard-RoadMap/README.md

 #### Problem 25

 Be aware of most common attacks.
-Follow hacker websites, latest security standarts, check out what [Nitrokey](https://www.nitrokey.com/) and [YubiKey](https://www.yubico.com) do and why.
-As a conclusion - read what is [OSINT](https://officercia.mirror.xyz/5KSkJOTgMtvgC36v1GqZ987N-_Oj_zwvGatOk0A47Ws) and [counterOSINT](https://github.com/soxoj/counter-osint-guide-en) so possible criminals wont be able to collect needed data.
+Follow hacker websites, latest security standards, check out what [Nitrokey](https://www.nitrokey.com/) and [YubiKey](https://www.yubico.com) do and why.
+As a conclusion - read what is [OSINT](https://officercia.mirror.xyz/5KSkJOTgMtvgC36v1GqZ987N-_Oj_zwvGatOk0A47Ws) and [counterOSINT](https://github.com/soxoj/counter-osint-guide-en) so possible criminals won't be able to collect needed data.

 > Check out this [book & article](https://counterintelligence.info/index.php/2020/03/05/extreme-privacy-michael-bazzell)!